The Reason Hojicha Aromas Differ: It's Not the Tea Leaves, It's the Water

 Yet, something about the taste is different.

-In fact, the aroma and sweetness of hojicha can vary greatly not only with the tea leaves but also with the water.
+In fact, the aroma and sweetness of hojicha can change significantly depending not only on the tea leaves but also on the water.

 What is Hojicha?

-Hojicha is a type of Japanese tea made by roasting tea leaves, such as sencha or bancha, at a high temperature.
+Hojicha is a Japanese tea made by roasting tea leaves such as sencha or bancha at high temperatures.

-It is also popular as a tea that can be easily drunk at night due to its relatively low caffeine content.
+It is also a popular tea for evening consumption due to its relatively low caffeine content.

 The Appeal of Hojicha is its "Aroma"